Skip to content

 What is the timesharing credit in Kentucky?

-Kentucky provides a timesharing credit when the non-custodial parent has the children for more than 101 days per year (approximately 28% of the time).
+Kentucky provides a timesharing credit when the non-custodial parent has the children for more than 73 days per year (approximately 20% of the time, reduced from 101 days/28% by HB 244, effective July 1, 2025).
 This credit reduces the child support obligation to account for the direct expenses the non-custodial parent incurs during those days.
 The credit increases as the number of overnight stays increases.

 What income is used for Kentucky child support?